-Fez is the second largest city in Morocco (by population), after Casablanca.
-Fez is a one of the royal northeastern city in Morocco which is also known as the country’s cultural and spiritual center.
-Fez has gained its popularity because it has the best preserved old city in the Arab world, the rambling, intricate medina of Fes El Bali, with middle-aged architecture, lively market and old-world atmosphere, which is surprisingly the world’s largest car-free urban sector and a UNESCO World Heritage Site.
-The transportation of goods is also done in medina style with the help of donkeys, mules and handcarts.
-Fez has the Mediterranean climate with intense continental influence as it is located by the Atlas Mountain.
+Fez is the second-largest city in Morocco (by population), after Casablanca.
+Fez is one of the royal northeastern cities in Morocco which is also known as the country’s cultural and spiritual center.
+Fez has gained its popularity because it has the best-preserved old city in Morocco, the rambling medina of Fes El Bali, with medieval architecture, a lively market, and an old world atmosphere, which is surprisingly the world’s largest car-free urban sector and a UNESCO World Heritage Site.
+The transportation of goods is also done in medina style with the help of donkeys, mules, and handcarts.
+Fez has a Mediterranean climate with intense continental influence as it is located by Atlas Mountain.
 The warmest months of the year are July and August, and the coldest month is January.

 What to do in Fez to make your trip one good episode?

-If you want to make a day memorable and worth remembering for a lifetime, get yourself lost in the old city of Fez.
+If you want to make the day more memorable and worth remembering for a lifetime, get yourself lost in the old city of Fez.
 Fez has small twisting and confusing streets like a maze where you are obvious of getting lost on entering and on exiting you will surely find yourself somewhere unexpected.
-Try this mini adventure – Get Lost!
+Try this mini-adventure – Get Lost!
 And you can add this experience to your diary to revive in future

-Stroll yourself among largest street in Fez, Talaa Kibera.
-It is not much crowded with tourist but you can surely get the feel of old Fez by visiting different shops and souks.
+Stroll through the largest streets of Fez, Talaa Kibera.
+It’s not very crowded with tourists, but you can definitely get the feel of old Fez by visiting several souks.

-If you have not taken a traditional Morocco bath known as Hammam, you will certainly lament.
-You can ask locals and they will happily guide you to the nearest Hammam.
-You need to take your own soap, towel, scrub and other amenities you require.
+If you haven’t tried a traditional Moroccan bath known as Hammam, you will surely wail.
+You can ask the locals and they will gladly direct you to the nearest Hammam.
+You must bring your own soap, towel, scrub, and other amenities you may need.

 Visit one of the largest musical festivals which happens in June every year known as the Sacred Music Festival.
 This musical festival features music from all around the world.

-How about indulging yourself in cooking Moroccan cuisine which is often considered as one of the best cuisines in the world after French and Italian cuisine.
-Eating Moroccan food like couscous, tajine or maybe a bowl of Harrira is a different thing and cooking that food is totally a new experience in itself.
-You can visit afternoon cooking school and make yourself your own lunch and meet some great people and take the authentic recipes with you.
-One of the best cooking classes is being conducted at café Clock, you can get to learn all sort of things about the food souks in Morocco.
+How about indulging yourself in cooking Moroccan cuisine which is often considered one of the best cuisines in the world after French and Italian cuisine.
+Eating Moroccan food like couscous, tajine, or maybe a bowl of Harrira is a different thing and cooking that food is totally a new experience in itself.
+You can visit Fez Cooking School and make yourself your own lunch and meet some great people and take the authentic recipes with you.
+One of the best cooking classes is being conducted at café Clock, you can get to learn all sorts of things about Moroccan food.

 Places to visit in Fez- City of Morocco.

-Batha Museum: This museum is known for its artifacts, sculpted wood, jewelry, carpets and pottery.
-It is located in a Moorish palace which was built in the 19th century.
+This museum is known for its artifacts, sculpted wood, jewelry, carpets, and pottery.
+It is housed in a Moorish palace from the 19th century.

-Bab Boujeloud: This place is commonly known as the “Blue Gate” (as blue Fassi tiles are used on the outer side), serving as the main entrance to the old Medina in Fez.
+This place is commonly known as the “Blue Gate” (as blue Fassi tiles are used on the outer side), serving as the main entrance to the old Medina in Fez.
 You can visit Talaa Kibera (big hill) on your left and Talaa Sghira(little hill) on your right.
-These roads lead you to the main fares in the old medina and merge with each other ahead into the medina.
-Bab Boujeloud and surroundings were constructed in the 20th century.
-The Blue gate is blue on the exterior and from interior it’s green.
+These roads lead you to the main fairs in the old medina and merge with each other ahead into the medina.
+Bab Boujeloud and its surroundings were constructed in the 20th century.
+The gate is blue on the exterior and from the interior it’s green.
 Both Facades are decorated with detailed zellij work.

-Medersa Bou Inania: It is one of the greatest portrayals of the Marinid architecture in the 14th century.
-The guide is advisable when you visit Medersa Bou Inania as many times visitors who are non-Muslim are prohibited entry because of the prayer timings, but you can always see the royally decorated courtyard.
+This school holds one of the greatest depictions of Marinid architecture from the 14th century.
+A guide is recommended when visiting Medersa Bou Inania, as non-Muslim visitors are often denied entry due to prayer times, but you can always see the royally decorated courtyard.

-Mellah – The Mellah also known as Jewish Quarter of Fez and was found in 1438.
+The Mellah also known as the Jewish Quarter of Fez and was founded in 1438.
 There are very few Jewish people residing here today as most of them have settled in France or Israel.
-The Mellah is obviously worth a visit as you can get to see ancient ornate balconies and wrought iron windows.
-You can also pay a visit to Jewish cemetery which is also a must-see place, be cautious of the fake guides over there, so it’s always a good option to go with a knowledgeable guide and avoid being getting harassed.
+The Mellah is obviously worth a visit as you can get to see ancient ornate balconies and wrought-iron windows.
+You can also pay a visit to the Jewish cemetery which is also a must-see place, be cautious of the fake guides over there, so it’s always a good option to go with a knowledgeable guide and avoid being hassled.

-Fondouk el-Nejjarine: It is also known as “Wood Museum “ which faces the (carpenter’s square).
+It is also known as the “Wood Museum “ which faces the carpenter’s square.
 It was constructed in the 18th century.
-Tourist can stroll around and learn about the original woodwork and artifacts dating from the 14th century.
+Tourists can stroll around and learn about the original woodwork and artifacts dating from the 14th century.
 Do not miss to visit the rooftop terrace as that will give you one of the finest views of Fez.

-Nejjarine Square and Museum: It is situated in the middle of the medina near the carpenter district.
-This amazing square is dotted with Andalusian style architecture known from the 18th century.
-The museum displays woodworking tools and the collection of wood and cabinet work, from various region of Morocco, both in the ancient and modern form.
+It is situated in the middle of the medina near the carpenter district.
+This amazing square is dotted with Andalusian-style architecture known from the 18th century.
+The museum displays woodworking tools and the collection of wood and cabinetwork, from various regions of Morocco, both in ancient and modern forms.

-Merenid Tombs – Located just outside the medina, the Merenid Tombs dating back to the Merenid dynasty that ruled over Morocco from 13th to 15th century.
-The crumbling ruins of the Merenid Tombs, on a hill above Fez, give the comprehensive views of the city and countryside.
-The tombs have some beautifully detailed carvings, but mostly the tourists visit here for the surroundings and the view.
+Located just outside the medina, the Merenid Tombs date back to the Merenid Dynasty that ruled Morocco from the 13th to 15th centuries.
+The crumbling ruins of the Merenid Tombs sit on a hill above Fez, affording expansive views of the city and countryside.
+The tombs have beautifully detailed carvings, but the tourists come here mainly for the environment and the view.